lubuntu-team/manual/source/3/3.2/3.2.19/Printers.rst

 .. image:: prop-access-control.png

 To choose settings specific to your printer use the :guilabel:`Printer Options` tab.
 To choose your paper size use the :guilabel:`Media Size` drop down.
+To print color as gray check the :guilabel:`Print Color as Gray` checkbox.

 To close printers press :kbd:`Control+Q`.